What Are Fun Ways to Teach Reading? | 11 Creative Ideas

 letter tiles as a fun way to teach reading

 Those little plastic letter magnets that are probably hanging out on your fridge will come in handy for this one!
+If you choose to do this activity, collect things around your house with names that your child may be able to read.

+Focus on items that are spelled with three or fewer letters — such as a cat stuffed animal, a toy car, a pot, or a baseball bat.
 When children have experience with the game or are a bit older, you can increase the number of letters per word up to five or more, depending on their reading level.

 Next, gather the plastic letters from the fridge that match the items you’ve chosen.
 Spell out the name of each item using the letters.
 You may need to start with one or two items at a time, depending on how many letters you have on hand.

-Lay the names of the items out on a flat surface with plenty of space in-between each word so your child notices the distinction.
+Lay the names of the items out on a flat surface with plenty of space in between each word so your child notices the distinction.
 Finally, have your child line up each item underneath the right word.

 And when they’re finished, they can make a game out of playing with all the things whose names they read!